dchandnani/react-app/README.md

 ## Start server
 1. Make sure url in  ./client/src/server-conn.js is set to http://localhost:4000
+2. If nodemon is not installed: yarn global add nodemon
-2. From react-app (i.e. root) folder, run: yarn run nodemon server
+3. From react-app (i.e. root) folder, run: yarn run nodemon server

 ## Set up client
-From client folder, run: yarn run build
+From client folder, run: yarn start to build, run: yarn run build

+Navigate to localhost:3000 --> here you can see the app too.
+And as you make changes to client and server, both will just work fine!
+This is good for dev scenario.
+When you deploy, you should have things workikng from localhost:4000 (so that you only have to run one instance of node).

-Now, navigate to localhost:4000 (this is where server is running).
-That's it!
+Navigate to localhost:4000 (this is where server is running).
+That's it! --> Note, if you make changes to the client, you will need to build it.

 Note: each time you make a change in the client you will need to build the client.
 To avoid this, see the next section.